aramis-lab/clinicadl/docs/Train/Details.md

 For the regression task, hard-voting is used, then the value of the output at the image level is simply the average of the values of all image parts.

+## Multi-network

+By default all images are used as input of a unique network.
+With the `--multi` flag, a network is trained per image part.

+The flag `--multi` cannot be used if the number of parts per image is 1 (for example in `image` mode or in `roi` mode if there is only one region).

 ## Multi-cohort

 Starting from version 0.2.1, it is possible to use ClinicaDL's functions on several datasets at the same time.